You've got the money in the budget.

 Let's start with a 30-minute video consultation to talk through the things above.
 If we find that we can add value to your search, we'll share ways that we might work together.
 If not, we'll hopefully be helpful enough to point you in the right direction.

 Matt has served the local church for over two decades as a youth pastor, church planter, and executive pastor.
-Originally from Baltimore, Matt currently lives in the Sacramento area, with his wife Theresa, and has a B.S. in Youth Ministry from Nyack College and an M.Div. and MBA from Baylor University.
+Originally from Baltimore, Matt currently lives in Orlando, with his wife Theresa, and has a B.S. in Youth Ministry from Nyack College and an M.Div. and MBA from Baylor University.
 Certified as an Urban Church Planter Coach by Redeemer City to City and as a StratOp facilitator by the Paterson Center, Matt has made a career of helping churches thrive through intentionality, clarity, and creating healthy cultures.
 He is convinced that a healthy church is led by a healthy team with great chemistry, and loves partnering with Chemistry’s churches to do great things for the Kingdom.